Skip to main content

 NGINX modules for Plesk — $5/mo, half the Plus price

-A dozen sw-nginx-module-* packages built for Plesk's sw-nginx ABI.
-RTMP streaming, security headers, Brotli, dynamic ETag and more — installable with one yum install, enabled with one plesk sbin nginx_modules_ctl.
+100+ sw-nginx-module-* packages built for Plesk's sw-nginx ABI.
+RTMP streaming, security headers, Zstandard, dynamic ETag and more — installable with yum, dnf, or apt, then enabled with one plesk sbin nginx_modules_ctl command.

 Dedicated Plesk tier · $5/mo · or $50/yr